All eyes on Trump-Putin dynamics as they meet for first time at G20

 "There's nothing ... the Kremlin would like to see more than a (U.S.) president who will settle for a grip and a grin and walk away saying that he had this fabulous meeting with the Kremlin autocrat," Representative Adam Schiff, the top Democrat on the House of Representatives' Intelligence Committee, said in an interview on MSNBC.

-As investigations at home continue into whether there was any collusion between Trump's presidential campaign and Russia - allegations that Trump has fiercely denied - the U.S. president has come under pressure to take a hard line against the Kremlin.
+As investigations at home continue into whether there was any collusion between Trump's presidential campaign and Russia the U.S. president has come under pressure to take a hard line against the Kremlin.

+Moscow has denied any interference and Trump says his campaign did not collude with Russia.

-On Thursday, Trump won praise from at least one Republican hawk in the U.S. Congress after he urged Russia to stop its "destabilizing activities" and end its support for Syria and Iran in a speech in Warsaw.
+On Thursday, Trump won praise from at least one Republican hawk in the U.S. Congress after his speech in Warsaw in which he urged Russia to stop its "destabilizing activities" and end its support for Syria and Iran.

 "This is a great start to an important week of American foreign policy," said Republican Senator Lindsey Graham, who has often been critical of Trump on security issues.